 Later, a shrine dedicated to Mae Nak was constructed in Wat Maha But.
 To this day, many people still go to the shrine for blessings and guidance.

 The shrine looks more like a 'home' for Mae Nak and her child as it's always filled with flower garlands, colourful Thai costumes, cosmetics, toys, diapers, and milk bottles offered by devotees as gifts for her child.

 Other fascinating items include 'in-house entertainment' – the television is always on.
 Mae Nak is also believed to be benevolent at giving out winning lottery numbers.
-On the eve of the lottery draw, the shrine is bustling with ticket sellers, fortune tellers, and merit-offering vendors of fish and bird.
+On the eve of the lottery draw, the shrine is bustling with ticket sellers, fortune tellers, and merit-offering vendors of fish and birds.
 The Mae Nak Shrine is also a hit among young men who have to attend military service draw.

 - Location: Wat Maha But, On Nut, Sukhumvit 77, Suan Luang, Bangkok 10250, Thailand